Orit Adato: Memberships

 Adato is the first international vice-president of the International Corrections and Prisons Association, and in 2011 was awarded an honorary life membership.
 She is also a board member of the Council for Peace and Security; a steering committee member of the Deborah Forum, which works for "the advancement of women in foreign policy and national security"; and a member of the America–Israel Friendship League.

-Personal
+Personal life

 Adato married Joseph Paz, a mathematics instructor, in 1976.
 They had one daughter, and divorced in 1980.
 In 1984 she remarried to Yehoshua Adato, a restaurant manager and electronic engineer.
-With her second husband, she had one son and one daughter.
+With her second husband, she has one son and one daughter.